xpressrazor/dotfiles/arch_installation_guide.md

 # Install rest of the packages
 E.g. plasma-desktop firefox steam ttf-fira-code ttf-fira-mono ttf-fira-sans ttf-droid ttf-dejavu ttf-bitstream-vera ttf-ubuntu-font-family unarchiver unrar vkd3d xf86-video-amdgpu libc++

+# Install login manager
+Like sddm

+You can start sddm with `systemctl start sddm`.
+If everything looks good, enable it using `systemctl enable sddm`

+# If you have nvidia card, install envycontrol and switch to hybrid to generate the configuration.